stencillogic/astro-float/README.md

 This library is written in pure Rust, provides more precision than f32, f64, and some other data types with increased precision.

-This library is minimalistic and is not as elaborate as MPFR.

 ## Number characteristics

 Number has fixed-size mantissa and exponent.